allourideas/allourideas.org/README.markdown

 * jQuery for Javascript
 * Clearance for authentication
 * Cucumber, Shoulda, Factory Girl, & Mocha for testing
-* Evergreen for CSS framework
+* Flutie for CSS framework
+* Formtastic for form builders
+* Inherited Resources for RESTful controllers
 * Blitz for features, model, controller, & helper generators

 If you don't have all the necessary gems, they will be installed.